Panera bread menu recipe makes baking a delicious, healthy low GI loaf so easy; use your own little oven.

 If you want to be a King, like me, or Queen, counting out your money and having bread and real honey, you have to find a local small beekeeper who doesn't heat it.
 Yes, like bread, most of the supermarket honey is also counterfeit.

 Small beekeepers are about; start hunting at the local market where you'll find them, swollen fingers and all.

 You don't have a sweet tooth?
 Good, this panera bread menu recipe with dips made with cream cheese is a winner too; the extra fat and protein in the olive oil and feta cheese lowers the GI even further.

 Gluten Free Bread Recipe

 Does bread give you a belly ache?
-You may be one of the 1% of people who are gluten (bread protein) intolerant; sourdough breaks down the offending proline.
-Gluten free bread recipe ...
+You may be one of the 1% of people who are gluten (bread protein) intolerant; sourdough breaks down the offending proline, but this gluten free bread recipe is an alternative.

 If you suffer from diabetes or hypoglycemia then it's important to enjoy only bread that turns slowly to sugar in the body.
 Try our Low GI bread recipe; it's just a variation of this Panera bread menu recipe; if cost is a factor when looking for an added protein then consider that dried chickpeas are a quarter of the price of those in a can.